RichardAlcabes22/regression_project/README.md

 - Do properties in Los Angeles County have a statistically significant different mean than the overall population?
 - Do properties in Orange County have a statistically significant different mean than the overall population?

-#### HYPOTHESIS: Customers in this segmnent churn at greater rates than the overall Telco customer base

 #### Data Dictionary: note outliers default defined as 1.5 * IQR, except as specified

-beds:           |integer    |   number of bedrooms (outliers defined as < 1 and > 5)
+beds:           | integer    |   number of bedrooms (outliers defined as < 1 and > 5)

-baths:          |float      |   number of bathrooms (outliers defined as < 1 and > 4)
+baths:          | float      |   number of bathrooms (outliers defined as < 1 and > 4)

-sqft:           |float      |   livable square footage as calculated by county assessors office
+sqft:           | float      |   livable square footage as calculated by county assessors office

-taxable_value:  |float      |   TARGET: Assessed Taxable Value as calculated by county assessors office
+taxable_value:  | float      |   TARGET: Assessed Taxable Value as calculated by county assessors office

-built:          |float      |   Year of property construction
+built:          | float      |   Year of property construction

-lotsqft:        |float      |   square footage of land subject to tax calculations
+lotsqft:        | float      |   square footage of land subject to tax calculations

-fips:           |object     |   Federal county code: 6037 LA County, 6059 Orange County, 6111 Ventura County (California)
+fips:           | object     |   Federal county code: 6037 LA County, 6059 Orange County, 6111 Ventura County (California)

-city:           |object     |   Propietary Code used to denote City, mapping is currently unavailable
+city:           | object     |   Propietary Code used to denote City, mapping is currently unavailable

-o_sqft:         |float      |   an attempt to combine SQFT-BEDS-BATHS into one data point to reduce effects of colinearity
+o_sqft:         | float      |   an attempt to combine SQFT-BEDS-BATHS into one data point to reduce effects of colinearity

-                                o_sqft = SQFT / (BEDS + BATHS)  purpose is to compare the amount of square footage attributable to common areas such as kitchen, living room, dining room, etc., while controlling for the effects of number of BED/BATH contribution to SQFT.
+o_sqft = SQFT / (BEDS + BATHS)
+purpose is to compare the amount of square footage attributable to common areas such as kitchen, living room, dining room, etc., while controlling for the effects of number of BED/BATH contribution to SQFT.

 #### Instructions for those who wish to reproduce this work or simply follow along: